ikastech/smtp4qa/README.md

 =======

 Smtp4qaService provides a option to store the email file (.eml) to the folder which is configurable.
-Select Smtp4qaServices prject and Config the App.config- appsettings:
+Select Smtp4qaServices project and Config the App.config- appsettings:

     <add key="EmailFolderPath" value="ADD YOUR DIRECTORY"/>